magnuschatt/idiotlin/README.md

-# Kotlin - What is it good for?
+# Kotlin - What about it?

 ```kotlin
 fun main(args: Array<String>) {